We have information you must know before you buy the Navigator.

 We want to send it to you, along with other pricing insights.

-The 2008 Lincoln Navigator is available with a standard or long wheelbase.
-Any version of this full-size sport-utility vehicle can seat either seven or eight.
-All are powered by a 300-hp 5.4-liter V8 with a six-speed automatic transmission.
+The Navigator is powered by a 310-horsepower 5.4-liter V8 with a 6-speed automatic transmission, which we found work smoothly together.
 Navigator is available with either rear-wheel drive (2WD) or electronically engaged four-wheel drive (4WD) that can be driven on dry pavement and includes low-range gearing.
-A Class III trailer hitch is standard.
+We recommend opting for the four-wheel drive.

-The Navigator's standard safety features meet the luxury-class baseline.
-They include dual-stage front airbags, front occupant side-impact airbags and curtain-style head protection airbags for all outboard seats.
-The curtain bags feature a rollover sensor.
-All Navigators are equipped with Lincoln's AdvanceTrac anti-skid stability program.
-This system features Roll Stability Control, which uses a gyroscopic roll-rate sensor to enhance rollover resistance.
-Four-channel antilock brakes (ABS), rear obstacle detection and a tire-pressure monitor also are standard.
-The only optional safety item is the rearview camera.
+Safety features include dual-stage front airbags, front-seat side-impact airbags, and curtain-style head-protection airbags with rollover sensor for all outboard seats.
+All Navigators are equipped with Lincoln's AdvanceTrac electronic stability program with Roll Stability Control, which uses a gyroscopic roll-rate sensor to enhance rollover resistance.
+For 2013 Lincoln has added Curve Control.
+Four-channel antilock brakes (ABS), rearview camera, and a tire-pressure monitor are also standard.

-The Navigator is a truck.
+The Lincoln Navigator is a truck.
 It's built on a pickup-style ladder frame, with a separate body bolted to that frame, rather than welded into one unit.
-But unlike most truck-based vehicles, the Navigator features a fully independent rear suspension, which tends to promote smoother ride and handling than the solid rear axle on the typical truck.
+But unlike most truck-based vehicles, the Navigator features a fully independent rear suspension, which contributes to a smoother ride and better handling than the solid rear axle on a traditional pickup.

 The Navigator's basic shape is clean, if slightly bland.
 It consists of mostly sheer, tapered surfaces that are consistent across the vehicle, with a chrome strip running below the windows.
 The profile is tidy for such a big vehicle, almost lean.